LangGraphvsCrewAIvsAutoGen

 • Work with external data retrieval scenarios

 For enterprise teams building production systems, LangGraph's sophistication and production focus make it the strongest choice.
 For teams wanting to experiment or prototype quickly, CrewAI's accessibility is compelling.
-For Microsoft-centric organisations or conversational use cases, AutoGen provides natural fit.
+For Microsoft-centric organisations or conversational use cases, AutoGen fits naturally.

-Regardless of framework choice, combining it with 4ge ensures your multi-agent system operates on complete, well-specified business context.
+Either way, combining your framework with 4ge ensures your multi-agent system operates on complete, well-specified business context rather than assumptions.

 Related Comparisons